-TIMIA and Brightpath offer Interest Only Loans that are designed for borrowers that anticipate achieving a financing milestone in the relatively near future.
+TIMIA, Brightpath and Nuvo offer Interest Only Loans that are designed for borrowers that anticipate achieving a financing milestone in the relatively near future.
 TIMIA's loans, typically two to five years in length, require the borrower to pay approximately two thirds of the interest monthly.
 The remainder of the interest is accrued over the term of the loan and is due and payable at the end of the term.
+Nuvo loans, typically two years in length, require interest only payments payable monthly with the principal due at the earlier of the demand date and maturity.